AaltoSciComp/scicomp-docs/triton/apps/intelcompilers.rst

 `oneAPI-program <https://www.intel.com/content/www/us/en/developer/tools/oneapi/overview.html>`_.
 This change has had an effect on many module names.

-In Triton we have various versions of Intel compiler suite installed, but only some of them are actively supported.
+In Triton we have various versions of the Intel compiler suite installed, but only some of them are actively supported.

 Basic usage